Eskeptor/ColorPicka/README.md

  3) Check the color.
  ++) Try using a color converter.
 ```
 ## What's New?
-(Last updated 2022.11.29 - Build 1.1.3.0)
+(Last updated 2022.12.13 - Build 1.1.4.0)
 ```
- 1) Fix bug - a color code that appears when you click on list.
- 2) Initial Data Setting - Color Converter
+ 1) Add On Mouse Mode (A color indicator is attached next to the mouse pointer.)
 ```
 ## Next Updates
 ```
- 1) Mouse On Mode
+ 1)
 ```
 ## License
 ```